Frank Oz: Performing

-Oz is the performer of Jedi Master Yoda from George Lucas' Star Wars series.
+Oz is the performer of Jedi Master Yoda from George Lucas's Star Wars series.
 Henson had originally been contacted by Lucas about performing Yoda.
 Henson was preoccupied, so he suggested Oz be assigned as the chief puppeteer of the character, as well as a creative consultant.
 Oz performed the puppet and provided the voice for Yoda in The Empire Strikes Back (1980), Return of the Jedi (1983), Star Wars: Episode I – The Phantom Menace (1999), and Star Wars: The Last Jedi (2017).
 Director Rian Johnson decided to return to using a puppet instead of using computer-generated imagery (CGI) in Star Wars: The Last Jedi (2017), even using the original mold, because he felt CGI would not have worked as it was not true to the Yoda Luke knew in The Empire Strikes Back (1980).
 Oz also provided the voice of a CGI Yoda in Star Wars: Episode II – Attack of the Clones (2002) and Star Wars: Episode III – Revenge of the Sith (2005).
 The conversion to CGI was met with some criticism among fans, but Oz himself said that was "exactly what [Lucas] should have done."
 Oz voiced Yoda in Disney theme park attractions, including Star Tours–The Adventures Continue and within Star Wars: Galaxy's Edge as well as in the Star Wars Rebels episodes "Path of the Jedi" and "Shroud of Darkness".

 Oz voiced Yoda in the 2020 Oculus Quest virtual reality game Tales from the Galaxy's Edge alongside original C-3PO performer Anthony Daniels.

 He directed the 2017 documentary Muppet Guys Talking: Secrets Behind the Show the Whole World Watched in which he and other Muppet performers discuss working behind the scenes with Jim Henson and the Muppets.